ilhan007/ui5con-app/docs/Step8_Detail_add_new_item.md

 }
 ```

-When OK `ui5-button` is clicked we should create a new item, when the `Cancel` button is clicked we should close the `ui5-dialog`.
+When the OK `ui5-button` is clicked, we should create a new item, when the `Cancel` button is clicked, we should close the `ui5-dialog`.
 Closing the `ui5-dialog` is the same as opening it - you just call a single method called `close`.
-More about the Dialog's API could be seen [here](https://sap.github.io/ui5-webcomponents/playground/components/Dialog/).
+You can read more about the Dialog's API [here](https://sap.github.io/ui5-webcomponents/playground/components/Dialog/).

 ```js
 closeDialog() {